NaimAyat/UCLA_CS131/Reading1.md

 ### Definition of Grammars: Backus-Naur Form
 * A grammar has four main components:
   1. Tokens
+    * The smallest units of syntax.
+They are the strings and symbols that we choose not to think of as consisting of smaller parts. (ex. `if`, `!=`)
   2. Non-terminal symbols
+    * Strings enclosed in `<>` (ex. statements and expressions)
   3. Productions
+    * The left-hand side, the separator `::=`, and a right-hand side.
+The left side is a single non-terminal symbol; the right side is a sequence of one or more things, each of which can either be a token or a non-terminal symbol.
+    * Give one possible way of building a parse tree; permits the non0terminal symbol on the left-hand side to have the symbols on the right-hand side, in order, as its children in a parse tree
   4. Start symbol (non-terminal)
+    * Non-terminal symbol designated by the grammar.
+This is the root of the parse tree.
   * In our English example, the start symbol is `<S>`; production is `<NP>`; non-terminal symbols are `<V>`, `<N>`, `<A>`; tokens are `loves`, `hates`, `eats`, `dog`, `cat`, `rat`, `a`, `the`